TonehDev/basic-nextcord-bot/README.md

 ## What is basic-nextcord-bot?
-basic-nextcord-bot is a Discord Bot Template which was made in Python using the Nextcord library.
+basic-nextcord-bot is a simple Discord Bot Base which was made in Python using the Nextcord library.

 ## Features